 Just about everybody loves baby back ribs, and the recipe on this page uses some interesting ingredients.
 This smoker recipe is a breeze to prepare and tastes really great.

-To classify as baby back ribs, the slabs should weigh under 1 3/4 pounds each.
+To classify as baby back ribs, the slabs should weigh under 1 and 3/4 pounds each.
 As a rule, the smaller sides are taken from younger pigs, but occasionally larger slabs can have a little extra taken off to meet the weight limit.

 Preparing the ribs is quick and easy, since most of the trimming has already been done.
 The main consideration is to be sure that the membrane has been removed from the bone-side of the slab.
 Simply push a butter knife under the membrane between the ribs and lift.
 Grab the flap with a paper towel and peel if off.
 There may be fat deposits left after the fell is removed.
 Scrape those off.

 The star of this recipe is the combination of great whole spices that are best if hand ground with a mortar and pestle.
 An electric spice mill will do the job nicely, too, but the babyback ribs will be lacking a bit of great texture that only mortar-ground spices provide.